 This project requires you to use two third party libraries: numpy and matplotlib.
 There are multiple ways to install them.
 Windows installers can be found for both, and you can also install them using pip.
 There are also various full stack installers available in the internet (full stack means they install Python along with a bunch of libraries, usually replacing your "generic" Python installation).
 Please write a comment in your code if you use any such full stack installer because they might contain different versions of the libraries than those available generally.
-The virtual machines in our department's PC classes also should have both numpy and matplotlib installed.

-You will find the data here.
 The measurement has been performed multiple times, and each measurement session has been recorded into a different, numbered file.
 The file names are in the format

 measurement_i.txt.
 Each file contains rows of data with two floating point numbers.
 The first number on each line is the binding energy of electrons, derived from the measured kinetic energy (unit: electronvolt); the second number is the corresponding intensity (no specific unit; this described the amount of electrons measured with this particular binding energy).
 In each measurement file, the first column contains the same uniformly distributed binding energy values.
 Your program should add together the intensity values from each file.
 The purpose is to eliminate noise from the measurements.